 Services

-The role of “Environmental Due Diligence” has increased dramatically over the past two decades.
-Buyers and lenders are more cautious than ever when entering into commercial real estate transactions that may have potential environmental concerns.
+The role of “Environmental Due Diligence” has increased dramatically over the years as buyers and lenders are more cautious when entering commercial real estate transactions that may have potential environmental concerns.
 Utilizing database reports, historical land usage maps and on-site inspections, MECC provides clients with comprehensive reports outlining the environmental concerns of a property.
 All MECC environmental professionals (EP’s) have at least ten (10) years in the consulting field.
 In addition, our EP’s have all attended the required ASTM training program.

 Focused Sub-Surface Site Investigations (FSSI) AKA Phase II Assessment

-Upon discovering an Area of Concern (AOC) or REC from a previous study, MECC has the capacity to provide further investigation for the client.
-Utilizing professional geologists (PG’s), a scope of work is designed for the client to aid in determining if any sub-surface impacts are present.
-Upon completion, MECC outlines the results of the investigation as well as conclusions, recommendations and costs to cure when possible.
+Upon discovering a Recognized Environmental Condition (REC) an Area of Concern (AOC) from a previous study (ESA or TSA), MECC has the capacity to provide further investigation for our clients.
+Utilizing professional geologists (PG’s) as well as Qualified Environmental Professionals (QEP’s), MECC typically prepares a scope of work designed for the client to determine if any sub-surface impacts are present.
+In addition, Vapor Intrusion (VI) studies to determine if any vapors are present under or within a building are considered a Phase II assessment.
+Upon completion, MECC outlines the results of the investigation as well as conclusions, recommendations and costs to cure when applicable.

 Peer Reviews

-Many times a purchaser or lender will be provided with a prior environmental study on a property.
-MECC provides a cursory review of these reports to determine if they meet the appropriate standard and are prepared with the ASTM recommended period of time.
+Many times, a purchaser or lender will be provided with a prior environmental study on a property (perhaps in conjunction with a past transaction).
+The MECC staff has many years of experience in reviewing such reports and providing a cursory review to determine if they meet the appropriate standard of care and are prepared with the ASTM recommended shelf life of 180 days (6-months).

 Not sure which report is correct for you or your lender?
 Contact us and we can assist in determining the best product to help evaluate potential environmental concerns.